andrefreitas/feup-sdis-easybackups/readme.txt

 ==== README ====
 EasyBackup is a cross-plataform application developed in Python to do Backups in a P2P Architecture.
 Every peer have a daemon that is running in background and listening and processing requests in multi-threading.
 All the configurations of the daemon are in the file "settings.cfg".
-By default a Peer offer 5 GB of space to do backups in the Network.
+By default a Peer offer 5 GB of space to receive backups requests from another peers.

 ==== AUTHORS ====
 This project was done by two MIEIC students: Ana Gomes and Andre Freitas in the